yyaoisgood2021/HUB-screening/scripts/taiji/README.md

      ```bash
      python scripts/taiji/sum_gene_counts.py \
+     results/taiji_datasets/npcs30_pc30.3/ess-0.rna-expr-pscounts.txt \
      results/proc_data/RNA/WT.combined/WT.rna-expr-pscounts.txt \
      results/proc_data/RNA/WT/ENCSR000AEM/rep1-q30-ReadsPerGene.name_converted.txt \
      results/proc_data/RNA/WT/ENCSR000AEM/rep2-q30-ReadsPerGene.name_converted.txt \
+     {extra file 1} \
+     {extra file 2} \
+     {extra file N}
      # add all gene count files generated from the prevous steps

+     # in this step, you need to run scripts/taiji/sum_gene_counts.py to sum over all (format changed) gene count files generated from the last steps
+     # the first argument is a reference from results/taiji_datasets/npcs30_pc30.3. the purpose of adding this reference is to keep the gene set the same.
+     # you can use any file in this folder. if your selected Npcs parameters are different, you should change the folder name accordingly.
+     # the second argument is the save path for the output of this command
+     # then you add the paths to all gene count files, separate them with `space`
      ```